 Zinnias, Cosmos, Marigolds, Celosia etc: Cut the stem just above a joint.
 Gently remove excess leaves.
 Toss the scraps into the flower field.
 They will "self-compost".

-Sunflowers: Visualize the height of your vase, and add at least 6" before you cut the stem.
-Remove excess leaves.
-Toss the scraps into the flower field.
-They will "self-compost".
+Sunflowers: Visualize the height of your vase, and add a little extra before you cut the stem.

 ZINNIAS: Give them the "wiggle" test.
 Select a zinnia stem that is mature, and has a stiff neck.
 Mature zinnias show at least part of a gold ring around the center.
 Gently rustle the stem at the "neck" below the flower head.
 If it is firm, this will be a good flower.
 Don't pick zinnias that still have tender stems, they will break easily.